Rachelnk/Kiaries-Blog/README.md

 # Kiaries-Blog

 ## Description
 ##### This is a blog web application whereby the users can add posts about any topic and comment on other posts.
-The users also have the ability to delete offensive posts under their posts.
+The users also have the ability to delete offensive comments under their posts.

 ## Authors
 #### Rachel Kiarie